elsampsa/valkka-core/README.md

 # Valkka - OpenSource Video Surveillance and Management for Linux

-## For the VERY impatient

-Looking for an OpenSource video surveillance program with object detection?
-Just go [here](https://elsampsa.github.io/valkka-live/).

 ## Main Page

 LibValkka main page and documentation is in [here](https://elsampsa.github.io/valkka-examples/).
 Please start from there.